On this page, you’ll find information on OIC rules adopted in 2015 governing the prior authorization processes for prescription drugs.

 Program documentation must be made available upon request by a physician.

-To ensure timely processing of prior authorization requests, insurance carriers and TPAs are required to have written program procedures.
+To ensure timely processing of prior authorization requests, insurance carriers and third-party administrators are required to have written program procedures.

 Determinations from insurance carriers must include whether the request was approved.
-Insurance carriers must notify the requesting physician by phone, fax and/or secure electronic notification, and notify the patient in writing or via secure electronic notification.
-Timeframes for sending this notification must mirror the timeframes for the urgent and non-urgent requests discussed above.
+Insurance carriers must notify the requesting physician by phone, fax or secure electronic notification, and notify the patient in writing or via secure electronic notification.
+Time frames for sending this notification must mirror the time frames for the urgent and non-urgent requests discussed above.

 Insurance carriers are required to make current formulary information electronically available for loading into electronic health records using the formulary and benefit standard transaction of the National Council for Prescription Drug Programs.
 The following information must be provided by an insurance carrier: